 If the worms in your garden are truly tiny, really colorless, and actual worms, they are most likely nematodes.
 Nematodes in gardens and landscape plants may be so small that they're only visible with a microscope, or they can be up to several inches long.
-Most are invisible to the naked eye, according to Sunset's Western Garden Problem Solver.
-They are transparent, or colorless — not white.
+Most are invisible to the naked eye.
+They are transparent or colorless — not white.
 Nematodes have no legs at all.
-Many pests called worms are actually caterpillars and have six legs, but nematodes are limbless, unsegmented roundworms.
+Many pests called worms are actually caterpillars and have legs, but nematodes are limbless, unsegmented roundworms.

 Free-living nematodes feed on bacteria and fungi, while other nematodes and protozoa are omnivores.
-These serve important functions in the complex world of a healthy soil, and are beneficial members of the micro-organism population of your garden.
-They can help control certain plant diseases and insect pests, and make nutrients more available to your plants.
+These serve important functions in the complex world of healthy soil and are beneficial members of the microorganism population of your garden.
+They can help control certain plant diseases and insect pests and make nutrients more available to your plants.

 Some nematodes attack insects instead of plants.
-These can be allies, as they sterilize, debilitate or kill their hosts, according to Randy Gaugler, Department of Entomology at Rutgers University.
-You can purchase these beneficial nematodes at garden centers and through catalogs, and safely disperse them in your garden and landscaping, because they are not a threat to plants or animals, but only their specific insect hosts.
-They can help control borers, caterpillars, soil grubs, weevils and root worms.
+These can be allies, as they sterilize, debilitate, or kill their hosts.
+You can purchase these beneficial nematodes at garden centers and through catalogs and safely disperse them in your garden and landscaping, because they are not a threat to plants or animals, but only their specific insect hosts.
+They can help control borers, caterpillars, grubs, weevils, and root worms.

 Nematode Damage Control